Layer-Dependent Quantum Anomalous Hall Effect in Rhombohedral Graphene

-{\emph{Sandwich configuration.}} Finally, we consider the phase diagram of the sandwich configuration, namely TMD-graphene-TMD.
-Here the proximity Ising SOC would appear both in the top and bottom graphene layer with strength $\lambda^t$ and $\lambda^b$, respectively.
-The Ising SOC in TMD is odd under the $C_{2z}$ rotation.
+\emph{Sandwich configuration.} Finally, we consider the phase diagram of the sandwich configuration, namely TMD-graphene-TMD.
+Here the proximity Ising SOC would appear in both the top and bottom graphene layers with strengths $\lambda^t$ and $\lambda^b$, respectively.
+The Ising SOC in TMD is odd under $C_{2z}$ rotation.
 Thus, with two TMD materials neighboring the top and bottom layers, there are two configurations.
 One is the aligned case, where $\lambda^t$ and $\lambda^b$ have the same sign.
-The other is the anti-aligned case, with one TMD being rotated $180^\circ$ relative to the other, and $\text{sgn}(\lambda^t)= -\text{sgn}(\lambda^{b})$.
-For simplicity, we set $|\lambda^t|=|\lambda^b|\equiv\lambda=1$~meV, and the Hamiltonian for these two cases is described by $\lambda\tau_z s_z$ and $\lambda\tau_zs_z\rho_z$, respectively.
-Fig.~\ref{fig4} shows the numerical phase diagram.
-For both cases, the phase diagram is symmetric respect to the sign of $\Delta$.
+The other is the anti-aligned case\cite{Island2019}, with one TMD being rotated $180^\circ$ relative to the other, and $\text{sgn}(\lambda^t)=-\text{sgn}(\lambda^{b})$.
+For simplicity, we set $|\lambda^t|=|\lambda^b|\equiv\lambda=1$~meV, and the Hamiltonian for these two cases is described by $\lambda\tau_z s_z$ and $\lambda\tau_zs_z\varrho_z$, respectively.
+Fig.~\ref{fig4} shows the numerical phase diagram for pentalayer graphene.
+For both cases, the phase diagram is symmetric with respect to the sign of $\Delta$.
 For the aligned case, since Ising SOC acts cooperatively on the two surfaces, the QAH state is suppressed.
-While for the anti-aligned case, compared to the one-side proximity case, the only similar mass term still remains which enlarges the QAH state in the phase diagram.
+Unlike the one-side proximity case, which induces the term $\lambda\tau_z s_z (\varrho_0-\varrho_z)/2$, the anti-aligned case is described by $\lambda \tau_z s_z\varrho_z$.
+As a result, only the mass term from the one-side proximity case remains in the anti-aligned configuration, which enlarges the QAH state in the phase diagram.
+Therefore, such engineering of Ising SOC in RMG will stabilize the QAH effect with a full gap.